Java-Class-Projects/CalculateBMI/README.md

 # CalculateBMI
-Calculating the BMI for a user.
+Calculating the BMI with height and weight entered by the user.